razbarda14/Youtube-clone-web-android/README.md

-# 89-3210 Course - Exercise 2 - Youtube Project with Server Side
+# 89-3210 Course - Exercise 2 - Youtube Project with Server Side - Web

 This project is a simplified version of YouTube, allowing users to watch videos as a guest or a registered user, so you can upload videos, write comments and see other user's profiles and their videos.